Donation After Cardiac Death (DCD)

 Regardless of where the patient is in the hospital (e.g., neurointensive care unit), they are brought down to the post-anesthesia care unit (PACU) as this area is adjacent to the ORs.
 A moment of silence is held with the family at the bedside, additional comfort medications are used to alleviate any component of air hunger, pain, anxiety, etc., and the patient is extubated by a respiratory therapist.

 At this time, we emphasize that the family focuses on spending time with their loved one.
-It’s never clear how long patients will maintain circulatory function, but the moment they are in asystole, I do a death pronouncement and exam.
-To avoid organ damage due to circulatory arrest, I will quickly take the patient back to the OR, transition them to the OR table, re-pronounce, and let the organ procurement surgery begin.
-I then document a DCD and death summary note.
+It’s never clear how long patients will maintain circulatory function, but the moment they are in asystole, I do a circulatory death pronouncement and exam.
+To avoid ongoing organ damage, I will quickly take the patient back to the OR, transition them to the OR table, re-pronounce, and let the organ procurement surgery begin.
+I then document a DCD summary note.

 DCD allows more organs to be available to recipients who are on the transplant list.
 These are the ultimate gifts of selflessness, and consequently, the entire organ procurement team takes this process seriously.